dirtslayer/dirtslayer.github.io/_posts/2017-12-27-openbox-configuration.md

 couldn't be a better time to be using Linux.
 I'd say that KDE Plasma and Gnome desktops are very usable now and I like them both, but prefer KDE.
-However, I don't use either, I have been content with openbox.
-If you use a login manager openbox will read its startup program list from ~/.config/openbox/autostart.
+However, I don't use either, I have been content with Openbox.
+If you use a login manager

+Openbox will read its startup program list from the file ~/.config/openbox/autostart.
+If that file does not exist it might use the system wide autostart located at /etc/xdg/openbox/autostart.
 But, if you use startx you will need to add your startup programs to ~/.xinitrc.

-Here is my openbox autostart file.
+Here is the ever changing Openbox autostart file.

 ~~~
-albert &
 pasystray &
 nitrogen --restore &
 tint2 &
 ~~~

-* albert - this is an application launcher.
-On first run you will need to set its keystroke sequence.
-I use ctrl + space, and that doesn't seem to conflict with anything.
 * pasystray - pulse audio tray for configuring sound and mic settings
 * nitrogen - sets desktop wallpaper
 * tint2 - a very configurable toolbar